JackRenner/gunslinger-gamedev/resources/scene/README_SCENE.txt

 		"playing": "animName",				Name of the animation to initially play.

-		"position": [x, y],					Array of ints
+		"dimensions": [width, height]		Array of ints, not required/does nothing for DOCs "position": [x, y],					Array of ints
 		"pivot": [x, y],					Array of ints
 		"scale": [x, y],					Array of doubles